Introduction to Management (4207.8)

 Band 5 2021 (Commenced Before 1 Jan 2021)

-Learning outcomes1. be able to understand the principal historical and current approaches to the study of management
+1. Be able to understand the principal historical and current approaches to the study of management;

-4. comprehend the range of complicating factors which prevent the study of management from ever becoming an exact science
+4. Comprehend the range of complicating factors which prevent the study of management from ever becoming an exact science; and

 Graduate attributes1.
 UC graduates are professional - communicate effectively